 This is because the more you strive to occupy the #1 position, the more desperate you become and the more willing you are to engage in questionable SEO practices, which bears a significant risk of incurring Google’s wrath.

-Instead, there is a new SEO mindset you should adopt right now.
+Instead, there is a new SEO mindset that you should adopt right now.

 Keyword targeting simply means picking a keyword and then writing content to address the intention behind that keyword.
 You still have to research keywords, but now you do it with the searcher’s intention in mind.